psmits/ref_beta/doc/notes.md

   - liow quental marshall syst biol say hat + increase
   - could we say this is just pert with l > 4?
     - what happens when we let l be a free parameter instead of 4?
+- posterior predictive checking to see if how the models actually *fit* to the underlying data being analyzed
+    - compare estimated durations to true durations